Updated: July 31, 2025

-According to Numbeo, the average cost of living in Portugal is 28.6 percent less than in France and 28.5 percent cheaper than in Germany.
-When it comes to the cost of living in Spain vs Portugal, the average living cost in Spain is 4.7 percent higher.
+The average cost of living in Portugal is around 28 percent less than in France, 28 percent cheaper than in Germany, and around 30 percent less than in the USA.
+When it comes to the cost of living in Spain vs Portugal, the average living cost in Spain is 5.3 percent higher.

 Despite its affordability, Portugal maintains a high quality of life, consistently ranking among the best in global quality-of-life indexes.
 For example, the country is ranked in the 6th position in Global Citizen Solutions’ Quality of Life Index.